 How To Ride from Sparrow Lake to Parry Sound Ontario…

 This Severn River South Georgian Bay Sea Doo Tour is great self guided ride if you’re interested in a long weekend of scenic, accessible fun in Ontario, Canada on your jet ski adventures.
 After trailering from my Sea-Doo dealer we rode our six Sea-Doo watercraft from Sparrow Lake (just north of Orillia, Ontario) to Parry Sound.
-We had towed our Triton trailers to Lauderdale Point Marina & Resort, where facilities include a launch, secure parking and fuel, available to anyone on a Sea Doo, jet ski or waverunner personal watercraft.
+We had towed our Triton trailers to Lauderdale Point Marina & Resort, where recreational boating facilities include a launch, secure parking and fuel, available to anyone on a Sea Doo, jet ski or waverunner personal watercraft.

 Severn River Georgian Bay Sea Doo Tour – Sparrow Lake to Port Severn…

 The first part of our Sea Doo ride followed the western-most section of the Trent-Severn Waterway where the Severn River meanders along until spilling into Severn Sound.
-Along the way, we Sea Doo riders followed the markers along its many rock cuts and quiet bays through to the picturesque Gloucester Pool (check out Whites Falls at the north end!)
+Along the way, we Sea Doo riders followed the recreational boating markers along its many rock cuts and quiet bays through to the picturesque Gloucester Pool (check out Whites Falls at the north end!)
 The shore along this route is a mix of Canadian Shield wilderness interspersed with clusters of cottages.
-Fuel and food are available at numerous marinas along the way.
+Fuel and food are available at numerous recreational boating marinas along the way.
 We usually stop at either Port Severn or Honey Harbour to eat.

 Severn River Georgian Bay Sea Doo Tour – Jet Skis on Marine Railway…